trivule/documentation/docs/rules/index.md

 <input type="text" data-tr-rules="endWithString:suffix" />
 ```

-# How to add or modify a new rule in Trivule?
+## Add or modify a new rule in Trivule?

 Let's say the `required` rule doesn't meet your requirements.
 You want to customize its behavior or add a new rule.
 The `rule` method of the `TrBag` class is here for that.